 “So you’re saying it’s important to invest in staff development.
 Is that right?”

-There are lots of short examples of English conversations on EnglishHints, especially in the Idioms, Grammar, and Grammar Practice sections.
+There are lots of short examples of English conversations on EnglishHints.
+See especially the Idioms, Grammar, and Grammar Practice sections.
 (See the Sitemap.)
 For somewhat longer conversations, see

 Here are a few contractions that you will hear (written as pronounced.)
-These are often used in casual conversation but not correct in written English:
+These are often used in casual conversation but are not correct in written English:

 Difficulty with fluency is a frustrating but common problem.
 Two things help the most with fluency:

-You'll understand better, and your listeners will understand you better, as you learn to emphasize certain syllables the way native English speakers do.
+Also read and listen to all the English you can.
+Your mind will absorb its rhythms naturally.
+Your listeners will understand you better as you learn to emphasize certain syllables the way native English speakers do.
 To learn more, see the excellent explanation and short quiz on word stress at English Club.

-I highly recommend listening to news reports, the BBC and Voice of America, NPR (American public radio), and TED talks.
 Many of these also have transcripts, so you can read along and check if you understood (or look a word up, if necessary.)

 See Listening & Reading Comprehension Exercises for links and more ideas.